AzuraCast/azuracast-docs/README.md

 # azuracast-docs

-This repository contains the content of the documentation located at: https://docs.azuracast.com.
+This repository contains the documentation of AzuraCast: https://docs.azuracast.com.

 Pull Requests for changes, bug fixes and features are always welcome.